max1mde/code-compile-bot/README.md

 </p>

 # Java compiler bot
-A bot which can compile and excecute java code.
+A bot which can compile and execute java code.
 The output will be displays as a message.

 ![image](https://github.com/MaximFiedler/code-compile-bot/assets/114857048/f19fddb5-d1c8-403a-b607-f3b272b3ecbe)